smwesten-usgs/swb2/doc/src/model_description.md

 ## Model Theory

-The SWB code uses a modified Thornthwaite-Mather soil-moisture accounting method @cite <thornthwaite_instructions_1957> to calculate recharge; recharge is calculated separately for each grid cell in the model domain.
+The SWB code uses a modified Thornthwaite-Mather soil-moisture accounting method \cite thornthwaite_instructions_1957 to calculate recharge; recharge is calculated separately for each grid cell in the model domain.
 Sources and sinks of water within each grid cell are determined on the basis of input climate data and landscape characteristics; recharge is calculated as the difference between the change in soil moisture and these sources and sinks (eq.~\ref{eq:swb_mass_bal}):

 \f{equation}{